nasa-fornax/fornax-documentation/documentation/compute_environments.md

 (compute-environments)=
 # Compute Environments

-The Fornax Science Console offers {ref}`Base Environments <base-environment>` which you can select by choosing a container image when starting your server.
+The Fornax Science Console offers {ref}`Compute Environments <compute-environment>` which you can select by choosing a container image when starting your server.
+All the images uses an x86_64 Ubuntu linux system.
-Each base environment comes pre-installed with JupyterLab extensions as well as one or more Python software environments (or simply, "environments").
+Each compute environment comes pre-installed with JupyterLab extensions as well as one or more Python software environments (or simply, "environments").
 You can customize your experience by installing additional extensions and software.

-## Install a New Extension

-There are two types of JupyterLab extensions.
-Front-end (menus etc), and server extensions.
-Most extensions include both components.
-Instructions on how to find and install extensions can be found at [JupyterLab: Extensions](https://jupyterlab.readthedocs.io/en/stable/user/extensions.html).
-The front-end extension can be installed after JupyterLab starts, and can show up if you refresh the page, as long they are installed in the environment running JupyterLab (/opt/jupyter/).
-Note: Extensions that include a server-side component cannot be installed by individual users because they must be installed before JupyterLab starts.
-In that case, please open a request in the [Fornax Community Forum](https://discourse.fornax.sciencecloud.nasa.gov/) "Support" category.

-## Select a Python Environment
+## Working with Python Environments

 `python3` is the default python {term}`environment <environment>`.
 It has general astronomy and plotting software.